“Well-priced, well-placed and wonderfully weird: a budget hotel whose artist-created rooms are a gallery of quirky design”

 And you get friendly young staff, cheap drinks from the lobby vending machine, central stairs inscribed with philosophical quotations, a shady interior court and vaulted restaurant next door.
 Best of all, you can step out of the dusty pink palais, turn right - across the Spree - and be at the Reichstag in 5 minutes flat, or the Brandenburg Gate in 10.

-- No other hotel in this price range boasts such a prime location: you can walk to all the main sites, you're near the river Spree to catch a boat to Museum Island if you prefer
+- A prime location: you can walk to all the main sites, you're near the river Spree to catch a boat to Museum Island if you prefer

 - We loved the rooms, which are quirky and humorous without being uncomfortable (all have excellent mattresses)

-- There's a range of room rates to suit all pockets, from shared-bathroom singles to two-room suites, and even an attic dorm for impoverished artists
+- Room rates to suit all pockets, from shared-bathroom singles to 2-room suites

 - The Tegel airport JetExpress bus stops 1 minute away, so if you're coming for a week-end you can minimise travel time

-- The arty rooms vary hugely, and are very much a matter of taste; if you book early enough you can choose your favourite (see Rates)
+- The arty rooms vary hugely, and are very much a matter of taste

-- The new rooms are in a rear wing which looks directly - and I mean directly - onto the railway line outside Friedrichstrasse station; though the windows do their Teutonic best, some rumbling is inevitable
+- The rear wing rooms look directly - and I mean directly - onto the Friedrichstrasse station railway line; the windows do their Teutonic best, but some rumbling is inevitable

 Best time to go